teusH/MySense/README.md

 ## Interaction data format
 Interaction with plugins and output channels is done in json datastructure:
-Example of json to display a measurment on the console (and others):
+Example of json to display a measurement on the console (and others):
 ```javascript
      { "time": UNIXtimeStamp,
         "temp": 23.2,